With rise of Trump came rise of white nationalism, critics say

-Thomas Rousseau, a 21-year-old originally from a suburban Dallas, Texas, home, was once a Boy Scout that wrote a conservative opinion column and drew cartoons for his high school’s student newspaper, according to the Southern Poverty Law Center.
+Thomas Rousseau, a 21-year-old originally from a suburban Dallas home, was once a Boy Scout who wrote a conservative opinion column and drew cartoons for his high school’s student newspaper, according to the Southern Poverty Law Center.

 His past high school peers considered him as normal and quiet, according to ProPublica.
 But he later joined the white nationalist group Vanguard America, which he helped lead during the 2017 Unite the Right Rally in Charlottesville, Va., that turned violent and led to the death of a woman protesting the rally.